 Over the next few days, I could not get Joe’s closing plea — “please forgive me” — out of my head.
 My mind raced with questions about Joe and why he needed forgiveness from me of all people.
 I did not personally know him, nor did I hold any sort of ill-will towards him, yet he was asking me for something which I did not think I could give him.
 I soon understood that in the absence of forgiveness from both directly and indirectly impacted parties, presently and formerly incarcerated individuals face severe isolation which extends beyond the physical walls of any prison or jail.

-The statistics on incarceration show that it is imperative to consider the population of Americans who may be prolonged isolation.
+The statistics on incarceration show that it is imperative to consider the population of Americans who may be in prolonged isolation.
 It is estimated that there are 2.3 million individuals currently incarcerated in the United States (approximately .7% of the national population); this population consists of both convicted individuals and some charged persons awaiting trial.1 Convicted individuals’ sentences to jail or prison in America average around three years.2 Beyond just those who are currently incarcerated, it is estimated that one in three adults in the United States possess a criminal record.
 With these statistics in mind, it is clear that many millions of Americans are grappling with the realities of post-incarceration or, at the very least, life with a criminal record.3 This population stands vulnerable to discrimination and subsequent isolation after serving their formal sentence.